nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 2
 ```

-So we have successfully updated our racks.
-Don't forget to change the rack-id in the config file.
+So you have successfully updated your cross regional racks.
+Don't forget to change the rack-id's in your config file.